jlawyerorg/j-lawyer-developer-quickstart/README.md

 * download and unpack http://www.j-lawyer.org/downloads/j-lawyer-developer-quickstart/wildfly.tar.gz
 * edit "standalone-full.xml" in wildfly-9.0.2.Final/standalone/configuration and update the MySQL root password

+### Build the application

+* Clone repository j-lawyer-org to your local disk
+* run build-fast.sh in repository j-lawyer-org to build the applications, skipping tests

 ### Set up a new development database

-* run j-lawyer-server/setup/create_database.sql in a MySQL prompt or frontend This will create an empty j-lawyer.org database with users admin/a and user/u
+* run j-lawyer-org/j-lawyer-server/setup/create_database.sql in a MySQL prompt or frontend This will create an empty j-lawyer.org database with users admin/a and user/u

-### Build the application

-* Clone all repositories, including this one, to your local disk
-* run included shell / batch scripts in "j-lawyer-developer-quickstart" to build the application

 ### Deploy the server

-* take j-lawyer-server.ear from j-lawyer-server/dist/ and put it in wildfly-9.0.2.Final/standalone/deployments - this will install the server binaries
+* take j-lawyer-server.ear from j-lawyer-org/j-lawyer-server/dist/ and put it in wildfly-9.0.2.Final/standalone/deployments - this will install the server binaries
-* run 'java -jar j-lawyer-client.jar' in j-lawyer-client/dist to run the client
+* run 'java -jar j-lawyer-client.jar' in j-lawyer-org/j-lawyer-client/dist to run the client

 **Questions: reach out to info (-at-) j-lawyer.org - we will provide support to anyone considering to support the project.
 Word!**